-The activities conducted in 2018 to implement the Coalition's CSQMP continued to focus primarily on addressing the higher priority Management Plan elements triggered by exceedances of water quality objectives or trigger limits for registered pesticides and toxicity.
-Deliverables completed for registered pesticides included review and evaluation of pesticide application data, identification of potential sources, and determination of likely agricultural sources.
+The activities conducted in 2019 to implement the Coalition's CSQMP continued to primarily focus on addressing the higher priority Management Plan elements triggered by exceedances of water quality objectives or trigger limits for registered pesticides and toxicity.
+Deliverables completed for registered pesticides included review and evaluation of pesticide application data, identification of potential sources, and determination of likely agricultural sources, where indicated by Department of Pesticide Regulation Pesticide Use Reporting data.
 Implementation completed to address toxicity exceedances included review and evaluation of pesticide application data, evaluation of monitoring results to identify potential causes of toxicity, and determination of likely agricultural sources of identified causes of toxicity.
-Source evaluations have been documented in the Source Evaluation Reports submitted for various Management Plan elements, where determined necessary.
-For registered pesticides and identified causes of toxicity, surveys of Coalition Members operating on high priority parcels were also conducted to determine the degree of implementation of relevant management practices.
+Source evaluations have been documented in the Source Evaluation Reports submitted for various Management Plan elements, where determined necessary.5 For registered pesticides and identified causes of toxicity, surveys of Coalition Members operating on high priority parcels were also conducted to determine the degree of implementation of relevant management practices.
 These survey results form the basis for establishing goals for additional management practice implementation needed to address exceedances of Basin Plan water quality objectives and ILRP Trigger Limits.